frederic-perez/AmE-dictionary/data/dictionary.md

 __queer<sup>1</sup>__ _adj_
 __queer<sup>2</sup>__ _n_
 __queer<sup>3</sup>__ _v_
-__quell__ _v tr_ :nine::m: Put an end to (a rebellion or other disorder), typically by the use of force. _Syn_ put an end to, stamp out, put a stop to, end, finish :es: calmar, reprimir
+__quell__ _vt_ :nine::m: Put an end to (a rebellion or other disorder), typically by the use of force. _Syn_ put an end to, stamp out, put a stop to, end, finish :es: calmar, reprimir
 __quench<sup>1</sup>__ _n_ :two::hammer:
 __quench<sup>2</sup>__ _v_ :five: (quenches, quenched) To satisfy (one’s thirst, desires, etc.). _Syn_ slake, allay, assuage _He stopped to quench his thirst at a stream._
 __querulous__ _adj_ :dart::eight: /ˈkwɛr ə ləs, ˈkwɛr yə-/ Given to complaining; peevish. _Syn_ fretful, whiny _The teacher’s patience was wearing thin, but the querulous student nevertheless continued to whine about how much homework she was assigning._